- Report Birth Abroad

 For applicants older than age 18 who have never been issued a CRBA, please contact the Embassy at PraiaConsular@state.gov for assistance.

-Please make an appointment online to apply for a CRBA at the U.S. Embassy in Praia.
-Given the detailed paperwork requirements, we ask that parents email the completed, unsigned Form DS-2029 (application for a Consular Report of Birth Abroad) application and photocopies of your supporting documents to PraiaConsular@state.gov at least one week before your scheduled appointment.
+To request an appointment, please email firstname.lastname@example.org and include in the subject line “Request for CRBA appointment (Name of your child)”.
+The consular section will provide detailed instructions upon receipt of your request.
+Given the detailed paperwork requirements, we require that parents email the completed, unsigned Form DS-2029 (application for a Consular Report of Birth Abroad) application and photocopies of your supporting documents to PraiaConsular@state.gov.
 Your application will not be adjudicated at that time, but we will notify you if your Form DS-2029 is incomplete or if you need to bring additional documentation to your interview.
-The fee for a CRBA is US $100 (with an additional passport fee of US $115 if also applying for a passport).
+The fee for a CRBA is US $100 (with an additional passport fee of US $135 if also applying for a passport).
 All fees are nonrefundable.